 Milk Thistle Increases Breast Milk Production

 Fast forward, you are now pregnant and looking forward to meeting your baby.
 Are you planning to breastfeed?
-If so (highly recommended), consider having some Milk Thistle Seed Extract on hand, to help support ample amounts of healthy breast milk for your baby!
+If so (highly recommended), consider having some Milk Thistle Seed Extract on hand in order to help support ample amounts of healthy breast milk for your baby!
 Milk Thistle has also been found to chase depression away.
 This makes it very helpful in preventing the baby blues, or postpartum depression.

 General Suggested Dosage (for both women and men): 30 drops, 2-3 times a day in a little water.

 Milk Thistle has been shown safe for use long-term.
 It can be made into a tea, but I find it works best as a liquid extract.
-To see Milk Thistle Extract click here…
+To see Milk Thistle Extract, click here…

 Additional Thoughts on Milk Thistle

 Milk Thistle Seed Extract is one herb I like to have in my home at all times.
-We are constantly bombarded with toxins daily, our liver takes on a lot of stress.
+We are constantly bombarded with toxins daily; our liver takes on a lot of stress.
 Milk Thistle Extract helps me to know that I am protecting my liver, which allows me to not have to worry as much about the damage being done to it.

 If you love to grow plants like I do, you may be interested in growing your own Milk Thistle.
 Watch out though, this plant is a real pricker.
-Compared to the normal roadside thistles around, Milk Thistle’s spines are much stronger, longer and hurt a lot more to be pricked by.
+Compared to the normal roadside thistles around, Milk Thistle’s spines are much stronger, longer, and hurt a lot more to be pricked by.
 Wear thick gardening gloves when handling this plant.
 It is a beautiful thistle, with a bright purple flower, variegated white and green leaves and spines at the tip of the leaves and below the flower head.
-Young leaves are also nourishing and protective to the liver.
-The young flowering tops have a heart that can be eaten.
-It is said to taste much like an artichoke heart, though I cannot attest to this.
+The young leaves are also nourishing and protective to the liver.
+The young flowering tops have a heart that can be eaten; it is said to taste much like an artichoke heart, though I cannot attest to this.
 At the end of summer as the plants seed are ready, be even more cautious of the spines.
 As the plant tops begin to dry and die off for the year, the spines become even harder and thinner.
 If you don’t handle it properly (I know) it feels like a thousand needles are stabbing into you.
 Literally, it is probably close to this, okay maybe more like hundreds, but still, it hurts!